hazelcast/hazelcast/docs/design/jet/023-non-corruptible-snapshots.md

 Each "chunk" is tagged with `snapshotId` to which it belongs.

-Exported snapshots are handled specially:
+Exported snapshots (with exception for terminal ones) are handled specially:
 - they only save state
 - they do not rollback or commit any transactions when they are taken (2nd phase is mostly a no-op)
-- they are registered in snapshot cache so they can be listed
+- they are registered in `exportedSnapshotsCache` so they can be listed, but can be used to start job even if they are not present on the list (this applies also for terminal exported snapshots)

 ### Snapshot restore procedure